chef/chef-server/README.md

 * Nginx (openresty with openresty-lpeg)
 * Runit for service supervision

-If you're looking to contribute to the Chef server, familiarity with the following related tools is also beneficial.
+If you're looking to contribute to certain parts of the Chef server, familiarity with the following related tools is also beneficial, depending on the area.

-* rebar
+* rebar (used for dependency management in Erlang)
-* keepalived
+* keepalived (used for HA setups in the server)
-* sqitch
+* sqitch (database migrations)
-* lua
+* lua (routing rules in openresty)